 'John Gilman, carver, gilder, printseller, publisher & gallery

 of arts'.
 Paul Squires had obviously an interest in local art matters

 but there seems to be no evidence to support Kitson's claim that

 he was an amateur artist.
 He was neither a member of, nor an exhibitor

 with, the Norwich Society of Artists.

-or during his employment with Paul Squires, Bright is said to have
+after or during his employment with Paul Squires, Bright is said

 states as apothecary) to the Norfolk and Norwich Hospital.
 Bright

 may have obtained the post through Squires who is recorded as a